hermangroup/docs/introduction/how-to-buy.rst

   https://panda.exchange

-  Based in Latin America, Panda.exchange specializes in making digital assets such as Dash available in Latin America and, through a branch in Portugal, the EU market.
+  Based in Latin America, Panda.exchange specializes in making digital assets such as Historia available in Latin America and, through a branch in Portugal, the EU market.

 Whaleclub